 We also have IndieWire Oscar predictions.
 Similar to their Emmys predictions, this list will take you through their predictions for each award category.
 They outline what each film is about and touch on why they think their prediction will be nominated or awarded.
 Included are Spoiler alerts for the weary watcher.

-Within the Video section of the IndieWire website, under the subsection ‘Consider This Conversations’, we find a more abstract look on how certain movies impact the world with their messages, convey emotions through media, film work and design.
-These articles make for a very open minded read, leaving most of the take away down to the reader’s perspective.
+Within the Video section of the IndieWire website, under the subsection ‘Consider This conversation’, we find a more abstract look at how certain movies impact the world with their messages, and convey emotions through media, film work, and design.
+These articles make for a very open-minded read, leaving most of the takeaway down to the reader’s perspective.

 Under the ‘Toolkit’ Subsection, we can find a link to the subsequent articles that go alongside the ‘IndieWire Filmmaker Toolkit’ podcast we mentioned earlier.
 These give up a bit more depth as well as a quick summary of the best parts of the interviews.